Benjamin Pontremoli

-Benjamin Pontremoli (Smyrna, 18th century – Smyrna, 19th century) was a Turkish rabbi and poet, member of the Pontremoli dynasty.
+Benjamin Pontremoli (Smyrna, 1740 – Smyrna, 1784) was a Turkish rabbi and poet, member of the Pontremoli dynasty.

 Biography

 Benjamin Pontremoli was an important rabbi of the Turkish Jewish community in the 19th century.

 He was an excellent author, among his most famous works is "Shebeṭ Binyamin" (Salonica, 1824) describing the laws of finances and financial documents.
 He was descended from a branch of an important family of rabbis of Italian origin who immigrated from Casale Monferrato in the seventeenth century.
 From the Italian branch important rabbis were born such as Rav.Eliseo Graziadio Pontremoli (Great Rabbi of Nice), Rav.Gabriel Pontremoli (Chief Rabbi of Turin), Rav.Chakam Esdra Pontremoli (Rabbi of Vercelli).